Sampling-Free Diffusion Transformers for Low-Complexity MIMO Channel Estimation: Numerical Results

-Fig. \ref{fig:snr_nmse_algs} reports the NMSE versus SNR for different channel estimators on CDL-C test dataset.
-All diffusion-based estimators are trained on the CDL-C training dataset.
-The classical LS and LMMSE baselines exhibit limited estimation accuracy.
-Diffusion-based methods consistently outperform these classical estimators, highlighting the benefit of learned channel priors.
-Among the diffusion-based approaches, the proposed method achieves the lowest NMSE at all SNRs.
-Compared with the best baseline, i.e., DMCE, the proposed method is able to reduce the NMSE by up to 5.65 dB.
-This performance gain stems from using VE corruption, which is consistent with the initial LS solution and avoids the input-process mismatch discussed in Remark \ref{remark:one}.
-In contrast, DMCE adopts a VP formulation and uses the SNR of LS solution to approximate the diffusion SNR level, leading to a mismatch between the LS initialization and the assumed diffusion dynamics.
-DMCE also exhibits fluctuations at high SNR, likely due to its discrete linear noise schedule, which can be sensitive to both schedule hyperparameters and the channel noise.
-In comparison, our method adopts a log-continuous noise schedule, which is more robust to noise-level variations.
-In addition, the proposed approach significantly outperforms its VP-perturbation counterpart, further highlighting the importance of consistency between the training corruption and the inference denoising processes.
+Fig. \ref{fig:snr_nmse_algs} reports the NMSE versus SNR for different channel estimators on the CDL-C test dataset, where all diffusion-based estimators are trained on the CDL-C training set.
+The proposed method achieves the lowest NMSE across the entire SNR range.
+Compared with the best baseline, i.e., DMCE, it reduces the NMSE by up to 4.3 dB.
+This gain mainly comes from the VE corruption and direct true-channel prediction, which align the initial LS estimate with the diffusion forward process, avoid the input-process mismatch discussed in Remark \ref{remark:remark1}, and enable sampling-free inference.
+In addition, DMCE and DMCE (with DiT) exhibit similar performance, indicating that the gain of the proposed method does not mainly arise from the larger model size.
+Note that, DMCE shows fluctuations at high SNR, likely due to its discrete linear noise schedule, which is sensitive to both schedule hyperparameters and channel noise.
+In comparison, our method uses a log-continuous noise schedule, making it more robust to noise-level variations.
+Moreover, the proposed approach significantly outperforms its VP-perturbation counterpart, further highlighting the importance of consistency between the training corruption and the inference denoising processes.

 Table \ref{tab:complexity_compare} compares the complexity of classical and diffusion-based channel estimators.
 LS and LMMSE have the lowest latency, but they typically deliver inferior estimation accuracy relative to diffusion-based methods, as shown in Fig. \ref{fig:snr_nmse_algs}.
 For diffusion-based estimators, the runtime is mainly determined by the NFE and the complexity of the denoising network.
 DMCE employs a lightweight CNN, yet its iterative refinement yields SNR-dependent NFE, decreasing from 58 at -10 dB to 1 at 30 dB, with CPU latency varying from 68.6 ms to 2.47 ms. The score-based method is the most computationally intensive, requiring 6933 NFEs with a large RefineNet backbone.
 In contrast, the proposed method is sampling-free and requires only one single forward pass, leading to a constant NFE of 1 and SNR-independent latency of 8.41 ms on CPU and 1.83 ms on GPU.
 Although its network has more parameters than the CNN in DMCE, it is significantly faster in the low-SNR regime and provides a practical diffusion-based estimator with substantially reduced complexity and improved performance compared with iterative samplers.